 - The partners remain jointly and severally liable for the company's commitments.

-The limited partnership consists of general and limited partners.
+A limited partnership is composed of both general and limited partners.

 - The general partners take care of the management.